New: MCP server monitoring is live. Start free trial

 min

-This is the only page you have to read today.
-By the end you'll have one real integration being watched and a real change from that integration in your Slack — not a screenshot, an actual alert.
+By the end of this page you will have one integration under active monitoring and a real change from that integration delivered to Slack — a live alert, not a sample.

 • A signed-in Intello account.
-If you don't have one yet, create one — it takes 30 seconds.
+If you do not have one, create one; the process takes about 30 seconds.

-• A Slack workspace where you can install apps.
-(You can do email or Teams instead — same flow, swap in step 3.)
+• A Slack workspace where you have permission to install apps.
+(Email follows the same flow — substitute in step 3.)

 1. Add an integration from the library

-If you already know the vendor isn't in the library, jump to Add an integration → Bring your own.
-The rest of this guide still works.
+If the vendor is not in the library, proceed to Add an integration → Bring your own.
+The remainder of this guide still applies.

 2. Confirm the defaults

-Intello suggests a name, a sync cadence, and a default severity routing.
-Don't overthink it — the defaults are the right answer for 90% of teams.
-You can tune them after you see your first alert.
+Intello suggests a name, a sync cadence, and a default severity-routing configuration.
+The defaults are appropriate for the majority of teams, and you can adjust them after your first alert.

 3. Connect Slack